jmichault/jekyll-plurlingva-dok/en/index.md

 Its purpose is to remain light for simplicity.

 Its most striking features:
- * drawing on two columns:
+ * drawn on two columns:
-   * on the left, a retractable menu, with the choice of language, Google web search, and the menu of website.
+   * left, retractable menu, with the choice of language, the Google search in the Web and site menu .
    * on the right, the main content.
  * suitable for websites _Github Pages_ .
  * all possibilities of jekyll.
 The scripts